 Dilates Bronchi – Osha root is a good bronchodilator making it very important for opening up the lungs and helping to bring in more oxygen in so we can breath deep.
 And it also works well for bronchitis, asthma, pneumonia, allergies, emphysema and other lung challenges.

-More Efficient Use of Oxygen – Osha root also helps the lungs work more efficiently thus helping to heal the body in general and Native Americans have used osha root to increase their endurance of ages.
+More Efficient Use of Oxygen – Osha root also helps the lungs work more efficiently thus helping to heal the body in general and Native Americans have used osha root to increase their endurance for all ages.

 Great for Sore Throats – Osha root has a numbing effect on the throat and thus makes a great throat spray for soar throats.